-NOTE - This work is ongoing 1 story is presented here for information.
+NOTE - This work is on-going.
 Upon completion, we will have graphic illustrations in videos produced for each of the cohorts:

 - 1. Healthy children

-- 2. Children with long term conditions
+- 2. Children with long term conditions (LTC)

 - 3. Healthy adults -occasional single episodes of planned and unplanned care

 - 4. Adults at risk of developing a LTC

 - 5. Adults with a single LTC

 - 6. Adults with multiple LTCs

 - 7. Frail adults Lots of intervention

 - 8. End of Life Support advice and services in place to help individuals and their families through death

 - 9. We will also be developing health and care staff stories